0-JackFrost-0/CS-337-project/README.md

 ## Directory Structure

-1. `./`: Contains the report (report.pdf) and the requirements file.
+1. `./`: Contains the report and the requirements file.
 2. `src`: Contains the source code for the project.
 3. `results`: Contains the results of the experiments.
 4. `plots`: Contains the plots of the results.